Anna Alfieri was born in Bergamo (Italy) on the 3rd of April 1986.

-As a slightly rebellious teenager, Anna drops out of university at the age of 19 and moves to Milan to study method acting at a small, independent groundbreaking school school (Teatro Primo Studio).
-Upon attaining her certificate, she moves to London (aged 22), where she attends Richmond Drama School and several film-acting courses, whilst juggling between part time jobs.
+As a slightly rebellious teenager, Anna drops out of university at the age of 19 and moves to Milan to study method acting.
+A couple of years later she moves to London, where she attends Richmond Drama School and several film-acting courses, whilst juggling between part time jobs.

 It is a process described by Anna as the “dance with the demons”, as it reflects a period of untamed, painful inspiration, which resulted in a drive never experienced before.

 Anna ended up producing, directing and doing everything else for this film initially more as a necessity than as a choice, but soon discovering it was in fact filmmaking in all its aspects and the magic that comes with it that she was truly passionate about, much more than just acting.